-Just last year, on Sept.
-13, Massachusetts gas explosions destroyed 40 homes, killed one person, and sent 21 others to hospitals.
-Excessive pressure in natural gas lines owned by Columbia Gas of Massachusetts caused a series of explosions and fires to occur in as many as 40 homes, with over 80 individual fires, in the Merrimack Valley towns of Lawrence, Andover, and North Andover.
+Nearly 8 years to the day later, on Sept.
+13, 2018, gas explosions destroyed 40 Massachusetts homes, killed one person, and sent 21 others to hospitals.
+Excessive pressure in natural gas lines owned by Columbia Gas of Massachusetts caused a series of explosions and fires in as many as 40 homes, with more than 80 fires, in the Merrimack Valley towns of Lawrence, Andover, and North Andover.
 In addition to the one death and multiple injuries, 30,000 people were forced to evacuate their homes.

 Those are merely two examples of the type of devastation that can be caused by gas explosions.